ijl/orjson/README.md

 orjson serializes instances of `dataclasses.dataclass` natively.
 It serializes instances 30x as fast as other libraries and avoids a severe slowdown seen in other libraries compared to serializing `dict`.
+To serialize instances, specify `option=orjson.OPT_SERIALIZE_DATACLASS`.
+The option is required so that users may continue to use `default` until the implementation allows customizing instances' serialization.

+It is supported to pass all variants of dataclasses, including dataclasses using `__slots__` (which yields a modest performance improvement), frozen dataclasses, those with optional or default attributes, and subclasses.

 | Library    | dict (ms)   | dataclass (ms)   | dataclass vs. dict   | vs. orjson   |
 |------------|-------------|------------------|----------------------|--------------|